hedgedoc/hedgedoc/docs/content/references/hfm.md

 | [Speakerdeck][speakerdeck] (`{%speakerdeck ... %}`) | ☑️     | removed            |            |     |
 | [GitHub Gist][gist] (`{%gist ... %}`)             | ☑️     | with plain link[^embed] |            |     |

-[^embed]: The special syntax is deprecated but will continue to work.
-However a plain link to the content will generate the same embedding and is preferred.
+[^embed]: The special syntax from HFM 1 is deprecated, but will still work in HFM 2.
+However, a plain link to the content should be used.

 ## HTML
 Besides the basic HTML typography elements (`<p>`, `<a>`, `<b>`, `<ins>`, `<del>`) the following more special HTML elements are supported by some specification.